 Cut the stem ends off all the eggplants.
-Cut 3 eggplants in half lengthwise and score the flesh with a sharp knife, making sure you don't cut through the skin.
-Rub the cut surface of the eggplants well with 1/2 tablespoon of the salt.
-Set the eggplant halves aside on paper towels, cut-side-down, and let them drain for 20 minutes.
+Cut 3 eggplants in half lengthwise and score the flesh with a sharp knife, making sure you don’t cut through the skin.
+Rub the cut surfaces of the eggplants well with ½ tablespoon of the salt.
+Set the eggplant halves aside on paper towels, cut side down, and let them drain for 20 minutes.

-Cut the fourth eggplant in half lenthwise and cut into 1/4-inch slices also lengthwise.
+Cut the fourth eggplant in half lengthwise and cut into ¼-inch lengthwise slices.
 Sprinkle with the remaining salt.
-Lay the slices on tio of one another in a colander.
-Place a dish on top and weight it with about 1 1/2 pounds (a can of tomatoes will do).
-Drain for 20 minutes.
+Lay the slices on top of one another in a colander.
+Place a dish on top and weight it with about 1½ pounds.
+(A can of tomatoes will do.)
+Let drain for 20 minutes.

-Line the bottoms of two (18 x 13-inch) baking sheets with parchment paper.
-Dry the cut surfaces of the eggplant halves and brush the parchment and eggplant with 3 tablespoons of the oil.
-Place them on the baking sheets, cut-side-down and bake in the preheated oven 45-55 minutes.
+Line the bottoms of two 18 x 13-inch baking sheets with parchment paper.
+Dry the cut surfaces of the six eggplant halves and brush a thin film of oil over the parchment and the entire cut surface of each eggplant half, using 3 tablespoons of the olive oil.
+Place them on the baking sheets, cut side down, and bake in the preheated oven 45 to 55 minutes.
 The eggplants are completely cooked when they dent easily as you poke the skin.
-Do not cook them more tha 1 hour as they burn easily once they are cooked.
+Do not cook them more than 1 hour, as they burn easily once they are cooked.
 Remove them from the oven and let cool for a few minutes.

 Meanwhile, dry the eggplant slices with a paper towel.
 Line another sheet pan with parchment paper.
-Brush the paper and the eggplant with the remaining olive oil and cook for 25-35 imuntes, until golden brown.
+Brush the paper and the eggplant with the remaining olive oil and cook for 25 to 35 minutes, until golden brown.
 Set aside.

 Separate the 4 eggs.
 Mix the yolks, Romano cheese and 1 cup of the bread crumbs with the roasted eggplant flesh.
 Beat the egg whites until they form stiff peaks, then fold them gently into the eggplant mixture.

-Rub the inside of a standard glass loaf pan (8 1/2 x 4 1/2 x 2 1/2-inches) with 1 tablespoon of the butter and coat with the remaining bread crumbs.
-Line the bottom of the loaf pan with the 2 largest slices of eggplant; place the remaining slice around the edges, standing up and overlapping slightly.
-They should extend above the rim by about 1/3 of their length so that you can fold them over the roasted filling.
+Rub the inside of a standard glass loaf pan (8½ x 4 ½ x 2½ inches) with the butter and coat with the remaining bread crumbs.
+Line the bottom of the loaf pan with the 2 largest slices of the reserved eggplant; place the remaining slices around the edges, standing up and overlapping slightly.
+They should extend above the rim by about a third of their length so that you can fold them over the roasted filling.

 Put half the eggplant mixture into the pan as the first layer and top it with the goat cheese as the middle layer.
 Cover with the remaining eggplant mixture and fold over the overlapping eggplant slices.
 Bake in the preheated oven for 45 minutes.

-This dish can be served right away by inverting it on a serving tray and cutting it at the table, but I strongly recommend that you let it rest at least overnight in the refrigerator.
-When ready to serve, invert into onto a cutting board, cut into seving slices and reheat in a preheated 350 f oven on a parchment lined sheet pan for 25 minutes.
+This dish can be served right away by inverting it onto a serving tray and cutting it at the table, but I strongly recommend that you let it rest at least overnight in the refrigerator.
+When ready to serve, invert it onto a cutting board, cut into serving slices, and reheat in a preheated 350-degree oven on a parchment-lined sheet pan for 25 minutes.
 It can be prepared up to 4 days in advance.

-Heat the olive oil in a nonstick pan set on over high heat until sizzling.
-Add the celery and saute until brown.
-Drain well and add to the simmering sauce until it is finished cooking.
+Heat the olive oil in a nonstick pan set on high heat until sizzling.
+Add the celery and sauté until brown.
+Drain well and add to the simmering sauce.
 The sauce is now complete.
 It can be made up to 4 days in advance and kept in the refrigerator.
 Heat through before serving.

 Pour a pool of the hot sauce on each dinner plate and place a slice of the eggplant terrine on top.